 This was one specific treatment that we mentioned, however, any general Acne treatment plan at Kosmoderma would look as follows:

 - The treatment starts with a 3-d facial analysis of the patient.
 This analysis gives an in-depth overview of the condition the face is in.
 This particularly helps to determine the conditions which are not visible to the naked eye.

 - After the cause has been determined and analysis of the patient’s skin type done, a parallel treatment for those ailments which includes topical and relevant oral medications is prescribed.
 The doctor also asks for the hormonal profile to determine the actual cause of the acne.
-In certain cases, the patient is asked to consult an endocrinologist too and this treatment runs in parallel with the acne treatment.
+In certain cases, the patient is asked to consult an endocrinologist too and this treatment runs in parallel with the acne treatment and dark circles treatment.

 - An initial clean-up is given to remove the bacteria and unclog the pores.

 - Depending on the skin type, the treatments prescribed may include a combination of either of the following: